iwasahighwayman/my-elusive-whale/README.md

 ![Updated over-voltage protection circuit - with hysteresis feedback](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-over-voltage-protection-schematic-tjbatterydiodeovervoltageprotect4-20240320_174500.png)

+I recently had to replace a couple of the un-modified solar cell / battery enclosures in the front yard.
+Though I seasonally display then take-in the multi-color lights around the year-end holidays, the white "peace" lights on the front shrubs stay lit year round.
+Many families in the neighborhood do similarly, I believe helping all of us remember what's important to us ... for me, how precious life is and how thankful i am for just being.

+During Covid, I had stocked-up with a few spares, but now that supply was down to just one or two.

+Upon attempting to refill prior purchases at Amazon, I received the dreaded "Currently Unavailable" message.

+Upon widening the search, some similar solar lights with clearly the same solar cell / battery enclosure were available, but their cost was double or triple my original lights.

+Clearly market forces have shifted!

+Now, it was apparent that there was a "new kid on the block" ... instead of the previously-popular "4.2V Li-Ion" enclosure, the new (and far less expensive and far more common) kid is now a "1.2V Ni-MH" enclosure.

+At first I felt defeated.

+But then I realized, that with 1.2V batteries, I could now wire 4 of them in series to achieve an average 4.8V supply to the back yard LEDs.
+Remember, it is much easier and more efficient to wire power supplies in series instead of parallel, since parallel requires the (Schottky) diodes.
+Although the power loss / waste is minimized due to Schottky diodes, it's still a loss in a battery powered system with limited recharging capabilities.

+The new 1.2V Ni-MH devices also had other advantages:
+- A 1800 mAH battery (vs the previous 1200 mAH battery ... a 50% increase of battery storage capacity)
+- The solar cell / battery enclosures were approximately half the physical size and weight of the prior enclosures
+- They were actually slightly less expensive than the prior units

+Rather than "jump all-in" and purchase four of the new 1.2V Ni-MH devices, I decided to just order a pair of two, and looked forward to performing the electronic autopsy to begin to understand how the devices worked upon arrival.

+The first procedure was to open up one of the devices, and do some basic voltage readings under various conditions in bright sunlight.

+Voltage across the solar cell terminals with no battery installed:

 ![1.2V Solar Battery Lights - Solar cell terminals - No battery installed](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--solar-cell-terminals-voltage-no-battery-IMG_0133-20240322.JPG)

+Voltage across the battery terminals with no battery installed:

 ![1.2V Solar Battery Lights - Battery terminals - No battery installed](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--battery-terminals-voltage-no-battery-IMG_0134-20240322.JPG)

+Voltage across the battery terminals with yes battery installed:

 ![1.2V Solar Battery Lights - Battery terminals - Yes battery installed](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--battery-terminals-voltage-yes-battery-IMG_0135-20240322.JPG)

+Ok, so this means under bright sunlight, the battery voltage actually slightly exceeds the specified 1.2V and is actually almost 1.5V.

+This suggests that an over-voltage protection circuit will probably still be required, if four of the units are wired in series.

+It should be noted that some quick math suggests that the back yard lights should actually work fine for 6 hours using only three units wired in series, and this would avoid the need for the over-voltage protection circuit, but that will be a confirmation test for a future date.

 ![1.2V Solar Battery Lights - LED string cut off](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--hacking-01-led-string-cut-off-IMG_0137-20240322.JPG)